jeduan/chelajs/README.md

 ChelaJs uses LevelDb as Database and session store, so no extra dependencies are needed, just node modules.

-### Setting Github keys

-Chela Js uses github as log in, we are developers after all.
+## Conf file

 Copy sample config to config folder and add a github keys to sample

 	mkdir config
 	cp config-sample.json config/dev.json

+### Set your self as admin

+Go to dev.json and set you github username in the admin array

+### Setting Github keys

+Chela Js uses github as log in, we are developers after all.

 Create your github keys [here](https://github.com/settings/applications/new)